 We see the culture of hard work, long hours, and competition to be a significant factor.
 This is beyond personal and family issues plus mental health history.

 Warning signs?
 None are perfect indicators, but when taken together they form a pattern we must not ignore.
 Take a look at this graphic from Beyond Blue:

 Let’s consider what we can do individually and as a #hcldr community of peers to change the course of the silent epidemic and make it silent no more.
 This is not the time for silence, this is the time to help those around us in need.

-- T1: What impacts of depression / suicide / professional burnout have you seen?
+- T1: None of us are untouched.
+What impacts of depression / suicide / personal & professional burnout have you seen?
 Examples?

-- T3: Is social media a good place to get support for depression, risk of suicide, burnout?
-Why or why not?
+- T3: How can social media be a good place to get support for depression, risk of suicide, burnout?
+Examples?

-- T4: Based on your experience, who takes responsibility for these trends & who should act to mitigate the tragedy?
+- T4: Thinking about your experience, who should take responsibility for these trends in mental health & who should act to help mitigate the tragedy?

 beyondblue support services. https://healthyfamilies.beyondblue.org.au/home